-- Mix the egg and the vanilla together then pour the egg, melted butter and vanilla into the apple mixture and stir with a soon till well combined and the egg is mixed evenly throughout.
+- Mix the egg and the vanilla together then pour the egg, melted butter into the apple mixture, and stir with a spoon until well combined and the egg and butter is mixed evenly throughout.

-- Spoon into the tray and flatten out.
+- Spoon into the tray and smooth over

 - Mix the cinnamon and sugar then sprinkle over the top of the prepared tray .